 Note: It’s free for single QA engineers and small companies.

-Step 3: Fill all the required details and click on Create your Qase account
+Step 3: Fill in all the required details and click on Create your Qase account

 Enter the required account details in the ‘Create your Qase account’ section: